Coeur Mining call volume above normal and directionally bullish

-Bullish option flow detected in Coeur Mining (CDE) with 6,286 calls trading, 2x expected, and implied vol increasing almost 5 points to 67.51%.
-Mar-25 7.5 calls and Jan-26 7.5 calls are the most active options, with total volume in those strikes near 4,100 contracts.
+Bullish option flow detected in Coeur Mining (CDE) with 2,593 calls trading, 1.1x expected, and implied vol increasing almost 4 points to 66.94%.
+Dec-24 5.5 calls and Jan-25 2.5 calls are the most active options, with total volume in those strikes near 1,700 contracts.
 The Put/Call Ratio is 0.04.
 Earnings are expected on February 19th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>